DSIN-INSA-Strasbourg/Hermes/plugins/messagebus_producers/sqlite/README.md

 ## Description

-This plugin allow hermes-server to send produced events over a SQLite database.
+This plugin allows hermes-server to send produced events over an SQLite database.

 {{% notice warning %}}
-This plugin is provided for testing, but shouldn’t be used for production.
+This plugin is provided for testing but shouldn’t be used for production.
 {{% /notice %}}

 ## Configuration